-The inhalable particles that are less than or equal to 10 micrometres in diameter are collectively known as PM10.
-They tend to settle as they are heavier.
-Once released, they stay in the air for minutes or hours and travel as little as 100 meters to 50 kilometres.
-Examples of such coarse particles include construction dust, pollen, mold, etc.
+The inhalable particles that are less than or equal to 10 micrometers in diameter are collectively known as PM10, they tend to settle as they are heavier.
+Once released, they stay in the air for minutes or hours and travel as little as 100 meters to 50 kilometers.
+Also, examples of such coarse particles include construction dust, pollen, mold, etc.

-Particulate matter PM10 are either directly emitted from a source (primary PM) or are formed through the chemical reactions of gases such as oxides of sulfur (SOx), nitrogen oxides (NOx), organic compounds, etc. in the atmosphere (secondary PM).
-The natural sources of particulate matter are wind-blown dust from open land, pollen, spores, mold, dirt, soil erosion, and forest fires.
-Anthropogenic sources of PM10 include:
+Particulate matter PM10 is either directly emitted from a source (primary PM) or is formed through the chemical reactions of gases such as oxides of sulfur (SOx), nitrogen oxides (NOx), organic compounds, etc. in the atmosphere (secondary PM).
+Whereas, the natural sources of particulate matter are wind-blown dust from open land, pollen, spores, mold, dirt, soil erosion, and forest fires.
+Meanwhile, anthropogenic sources of PM10 include:

-- Dust emitted from unpaved and paved roads
+- Dust emitted from unpaved and also the paved roads

 - Crushing and grinding of rocks

-- Emission from energy supply and industrial processes
+- Emissions from energy supply and industrial processes

 - Metal and steel production as well as the reloading of bulk material

-- Wear and tear of brakes and tires of vehicles
+- Also, wear and tear of brakes and tires of vehicles

-- Organic compounds from industrial processes and motor vehicle exhaust
+- Also, organic compounds released from industrial processes and motor vehicle exhaust

 Permissible levels of PM10

-The breakpoints concentrations describing the quality of air based on the PM10 concentrations for different countries are given below.
+The breakpoint concentrations describing the quality of air based on the PM10 concentrations for different countries are given below.
 In India, the daily average PM10 levels of up to 100 μg/m3 are considered satisfactory.
-The Air quality guidelines by the World Health Organization suggests a 24-hr mean of 50 μg/m3.
+The Air quality guidelines by the World Health Organization suggest a 24-hr mean of 50 μg/m3.

 Breakpoints of PM10 (μg/m3)